loqusion/hyprshade/README.md

 hyprshade on blue-light-filter
 ```

-or a full path name:
+...or a full path name:

 ```sh
 hyprshade on ~/.config/hypr/shaders/blue-light-filter.glsl